-Grades A through C generate semester credits and quality points in meeting degree requirements, but no more than three credit hours (4 credits for MBA students when involving 2 credit courses) of

-C or C+ may be counted toward meeting degree requirements.
-Grades of C- and below do not constitute credit toward the degree, but are included on the student's transcript and are calculated into the student's official cumulative grade point average.

-A student who receives a grade of C+ or lower in a second course is placed on academic probation and receives an official notice from the Graduate School.
+Grades A through C generate semester credits and quality points in meeting degree requirements, but no more than three credit hours (4 credits for MBA students when involving 2 credit courses) of C or C+ may be counted toward meeting degree requirements.
+Grades of C- and below do not constitute credit toward the degree, but are included on the student's transcript and are calculated into the student's official cumulative grade point average. lower in a second course is placed on academic probation and receives an official notice from the Graduate School.
 The student must replace one of these grades within one academic year or will be dropped from the program.
 Receipt of a third grade of C+ or lower will result in dismissal from the Graduate School.